saurabh4269/recommender_system/readme.md

 ## Project Overview

-This project aims to develop and deploy an advanced recommender system using state-of-the-art algorithms.
+This project aims to develop and deploy an advanced recommender system.
 It involves data gathering, algorithm selection and optimization, performance evaluation, and deployment on AWS with Hadoop and Spark integration.
 The goal is to improve user experience and increase sales by providing personalized product recommendations.

 ## Contents